ander1119/TiM/README.md

 ```

 ## Usage
-We made some modification on SOTA method and enable them accepting format of TiM dataset, the modification is detailed documented in each README.
+We made some modification on SOTA method and enable them accepting format of TiM dataset, the modification is detailed documented in [fevori](fevori/README.md).
 Once the data preparation is ready, you can reproduce the result by following the instruction step by step.

 ## SOTA Method on Different Settings
 ### Fullset (Single Modality)